FOR SOME OF US, LIFE IS A HUMBLING EXPERIENCE.

 The next time you “take a bathroom visit” ….remember just how good you have it.
 Even with today's modern technology and major advancements, too many people still use an outhouse.

-PS….and I found the huge spiders in the Outhouse as horrific as the smell!
+PS….and IN MY OPINION, the huge spiders in the Outhouse are as horrific as the smell!